brainstorm/FACS/README.md

 ------

 Facs uses a similar commandline structure to the one found in the popular <a href="https://github.com/lh3/bwa">bwa</a>.
-There are three main commands: build, query and remove.
+There are three main commands: `build`, `query` and `remove`.
 Each of them might have slightly different flags but should behave similarly.

 ```